naymspace/docker-machine-driver-profitbricks/README.md

           --profitbricks-password 							profitbricks password [$PROFITBRICKS_PASSWORD]
           --profitbricks-ram "2048"							profitbricks ram (1024, 2048, 3072, 4096, etc.) [$PROFITBRICKS_RAM]
           --profitbricks-username 							profitbricks username [$PROFITBRICKS_USERNAME]
-          --swarm									Configure Machine with Swarm
+          --profitbricks-datacenter             profitbricks datacenter name - will create a new datacenter if not specified --swarm									Configure Machine with Swarm
           --swarm-addr 								addr to advertise for Swarm (default: detect and use the machine IP) --swarm-discovery 								Discovery service to use with Swarm